 At Quail Grove, I’ll be installing several of these gardens at our location and I can hardly wait to make it happen.

 How Many Gardens Will Carole have?

 Back at our new homestead I plan to have at least 3 set ups similar to this and I’m pretty sure they will all be near the creek.
 So far this is my favorite place and you know what else?

 I’m going to learn how to build a bridge over the creek so we can get to the rest of our 2 acres by foot without using the main road.
 Y’all it’s going to be awesome and I sure hope you’re following along.

 Those additional gardens will be included after we remove more stumps, this seems to take forever.
 For now, I’m going to enjoy the beginning stages of this new garden and I can hardly wait to fill them with herbs and blooming perennials.

-It’s possible I’m having way too much fun and Robert well he just enjoys seeing me so happy when we’re out there, it’s like this green heaven of wonderful everywhere I look.
+It’s possible I’m having way too much fun and Robert well he just enjoys seeing me happy when we’re out here, it’s like this green haven of wonderful everywhere I look.